karanpamnani0085/Image_Sharpening_Project/README.md

 - Comprehensive visualization tools

 ## Dataset

 This project uses the DIV2K dataset for high-quality image super-resolution and sharpening tasks:
--Training Data: DIV2K_train_HR.zip
+- Training Data: DIV2K_train_HR.zip
--Validation Data: DIV2K_valid_HR.zip
+- Validation Data: DIV2K_valid_HR.zip
 Download and extract these datasets, and update the dataset paths in the configuration file accordingly.

 ## Installation